This post may contain affiliate links. Read my full disclosure policy.

 How to make Classic Chicken Pot Pie with a quick and easy biscuit crust, tender veggies, fresh herbs, in a creamy wine sauce. #potpie

-This is a recipe perfect for a spacious afternoon.
+This homemade chicken pot pie is perfect for a spacious afternoon.
 When possible, I take my time creating this pot pie, flowing with the process.
 I put on a story or some tunes and then create from the heart and receive the nourishment that comes from knowing that my family will be deeply nurtured by this meal.
 Food always seems to taste better with focused intention.

 How to make Classic Chicken Pot Pie with a quick and easy biscuit crust, tender veggies, fresh herbs, in a creamy wine sauce. #potpie